VAM Lerma: 610 and 620

-Mechanically, the Lerma for 1982 was almost the same as in 1981.
-The only differences came in the form a different head gasket for the 4.6 Liter engine that brought compression ratio from 8.0:1 to 8.5:1.
+The Lerma for 1982 included a different head gasket for the 4.6 Liter engine that brought compression ratio from 8.0:1 to 8.5:1.
 The standard A998 three-speed automatic transmission got wider gear ratios.
 The final technical change came in the midyear with a new head design with larger rounder intake ports and smaller spark plug outlets; making a more powerful engine.

 After giving the Lerma the luxury car appearance given the preferences of the Mexican market and correcting the limited trunk space, VAM adjusted the pricing strategy.
 This was by offering two trim levels for the model, a lower-priced intermediate "Lerma 610" and the upscale top-of-the-line "Lerma 620".
 The differences were in positioning as changes were limited to their standard equipment.
 The Lerma 610 was equipped with two-speed electric windshield wipers, a dome light, and a heater.
 The Lerma 620 included intermittent wipers, dome and reading lights, air conditioning, vanity mirror on passenger's side sun visor, as well as a rear wiper and washer.
 These five standard 620 features could be ordered separately in the 610 models.
 In all other aspects the 610 and 620 Lerma were equal.

 The Mexican government instituted a new policy that negatively impacted the Lerma as a luxury model and also on all of its competitors.
 In an effort to reduce imports, the government banned the foreign supply of luxury automotive accessories so as to have them produced or sourced locally.
 This meant an inevitable reduction in the lists of both standard and optional equipment.
 In the first, the Lerma lost the Quartz digital clock, the rear defroster and the "Noryl" wheelcovers.
 The extra-charge equipment list no longer offered power door locks, power windows, power seats, power trunk release, and tilt steering column.
 Items that were standard in 1981 and survived became optional in 1982 were the remote-controlled exterior mirrors.
 The full list of optional equipment for the 1982 VAM Lerma 620 consisted of electric antenna, tape player AM/FM stereo radio, remote controlled mirrors, and sports steel wheels.
 The new aluminum wheels for 1982 were practically a replacement of the previous year's wheelcovers while the new-for-the rear wiper and washer took the place of the rear defroster.